klepas/fuckyouimaplatypus-site/index.md

 ### FAQ
 How do I get there?
-: By car: enter the Bents Basin campground entrance from Wolstenholme Ave and follow the signs to the campground : For Friday campers, a staff can pick you up at Leppington train station.
-Just let us know when you'll be there and we'll come get you =]
-: By the platypus party bus:
+: By car: enter the Bents Basin campground entrance from Wolstenholme Ave and follow the signs to the campground : By the platypus party bus:

   - Picking up from Central station, Bay 14 @ Eddy Avenue: 8:30am Saturday 23/09/2017